Low Friction Interfaces

 Low-friction interfaces: designing software people actually want to use

-How friction compounds in business software
+Why friction in business software is different

 A confirmation dialog that adds three seconds to saving a record does not sound like much.
 But a team member who saves 80 records a day loses four minutes.
 Across a team of ten, that is 40 minutes daily, or roughly 170 hours a year.
 Spent clicking "Are you sure?" on an action they are always sure about.